rcousens/listy/README.md

 - Doxygen documentation generation is built-in by default.
 If their guidelines are followed, HTML documentation can be updated using the `doxygen Doxyfile` command.

-- CMake, configured to produce multiple executables and cross-platform builds:
+- CMake, configured to produce executables:
-	- one for each file's unit tests
 	- the project executable (from files in the /src directory)
 	- an umbrella test, which calls all other tests sequencially, reporting the results